apache/dolphinscheduler-sdk-python/README.md

 ## Release

-Follow the [release](./RELEASE.md) guide to release a new version of pydolphinscheduler.
+Follow the [release](./RELEASE.md) guide to release a new version of PyDolphinScheduler.